Firearms instructor treated at mental health facility is person of interest in Maine shooting: cops

 Ange Amores, a spokesperson for the city of Lewiston, said city officials are not commenting on the shooting.
 Amores said Maine State Police were planning to hold a news conference, likely at city hall, to update the public on Wednesday night.

 Maine Sen. Angus King, an independent, said he was “deeply sad for the city of Lewiston and all those worried about their family, friends and neighbors” and was monitoring the situation.
-King’s office said the senator would be headed directly home to Maine on the first flight possible.
+King’s office said the senator would be headed directly home to Maine once the Senate’s final vote is held Thursday afternoon.

-Note: UPDATE: The man identified as a person of interest in a mass killing in Maine is a firearms instructor trained by the military and was recently committed to a mental health facility, according to a state police bulletin.